easykemistry

 3. Oxygen and sulphur exhibit allotropy.

 4. They have six electrons in their outermost shell.
-Hence their oxidation number is -2; though sulphur can exhibit -4 and -6 states in some compounds.
+Hence their oxidation number is -2; though sulphur can displays -4 and -6 states in some compounds.

 5. Electronegativity decreases down the group.
 Thus, oxygen is a good oxidizing agent.